skruv/skruv/README.md

 * Useable (and meant to be used) without bundling/compilation/transpilation
 * Optionally does not block the main thread on large DOMs (has a backoff system to allow input events etc. to be run while rendering)
 * Somewhat Readable code: 300 LOC vDOM with comments
-* Fast enough for most usecases, benchmarks here: https://github.com/krausest/js-framework-benchmark/pull/791
+* Fast enough for most usecases, PR for benchmarks here: https://github.com/krausest/js-framework-benchmark/pull/791

-Values/rules/guidelines:
+Values/rules/guidelines/ideals/goals/stuff:

-* No build steps, no parsing templates.
+* No build steps, no parsing templates and no build or runtime dependencies.
 The way you write code should be the way it runs, without transpilation.
-It should be small enough that minification is an optimization step, not mandatory.
+* It should be small enough that minification is an optional optimization step, not mandatory or always recommended.
 * Readability and useability are more important than performance, although too bad performance means it is not useable.
 * Size matters, but only if it makes the code more understandable.
 We're not playing golf here.
+* Try to be easily forkable: Be small enough to maintain, simple enough to evolve and stable enough to not have to change unless you want to.
-* If possible parts (like state, cache, vDOM) should be separated
+* Parts (like state, cache, vDOM) should be separated and alternative implementations of them should be possible.
-* If possible embed typescript typings into jsdoc
+* Add type info (via typescript jsdoc) but do not depend on the typescript compiler to build.

 ## Example app